nebari-dev/nebari-docs/docs/docs/faq.md

 ### What's included in the user's environment if a user wants to use Dask?

 There are drop-in replacements for `distributed`, `dask`, and `dask-gateway` with the correct pinned versions available via the [QHub Dask metapackage](https://github.com/conda-forge/qhub-dask-feedstock).
 Example: `qhub-dask==||QHUB_VERSION||`.

-### Why can't a user just create their own local conda environment or edit the existing conda environments?

-The version of [conda-store](https://conda-store.readthedocs.io/) used in Nebari versions 0.3.11 and earlier is an alpha version.
-It doesn't support using local conda environments or editing pre-exising environments directly.

 ### How can a user install a package locally?
 Is it available to the user's Dask workers?